katieoconn/pregnancy-ibd/pages/fertility_jpouch.md

 **J pouch (IPAA)**

-This surgery does not affect fertility.
-However, removal of the rectum and creation of the J-pouch can reduce fertility IF the fallopian tubes are damaged during surgery OR if adhesions (scar tissue) forms after the surgery.
-Unfortunately, often there is no way to predict this will happen.
-Therefore, if you require this surgery or have had this surgery, please discuss with your surgeon and gynecologist/obstetrician regarding your plans to become pregnant.
+A J pouch usually involves two to three operations, including removal of the rectum and colon.
+The surgery to remove the rectum can reduce fertility.
+Therefore, the timing of the stages to create a J pouch is important to discuss with your specialists.
+If you have had this surgery, and are having troubles conceiving, please contact your specialists regarding options for fertility therapy including invitro fertilisation (IVF).